jvking/reddit-RL-simulator/README.md

 | worldnews | 9.88 | 5.99 |
 | nfl | 11.73 | 6.12 |

 Due to Reddit policy, we cannot redistribute the database files.
-We provide post identifiers in reddit-RL-simulator/data/${subreddit}_postIds.txt.
+We provide post identifiers in reddit-RL-simulator/data/${subreddit}_postIds.txt, with each line corresponding to a separate post id.
+For example, in askscience, if a post id is "2phjxu", then the post url would be https://www.reddit.com/r/askscience/2phjxu/.

 // [Google drive link](https://drive.google.com/open?id=0B1E_psSh6yvQQ0FJRWJBTDFQQ1U)
 // Please copy the .db database files and put them under reddit-RL-simulator/data/